fool/owners_manual/README.md

 ## How can you best work with me?

 - The best way to get me to do something is to send a calendar invite.
-If it's not on my calendar, I have already forgotten I planned to do it.
+If I'm not already doing it or it's not on my calendar, I have already forgotten I planned to do it.
 - I like my feedback immediate and unfiltered.
-I’m far more interested in doing great things together than worrying about my feelings.
+I’m far more interested in doing great things together than I am worrying if my feelings get hurt.
 - Efficiency is usually one of my primary goals.
 If it is not your goal on a shared project, that's no problem - but I must ask that you please advise me of that early and often.
 - I'm a sucker for bullet lists.